Accessibility

 What we are doing to improve accessibility

-Our accessibility roadmap shows how and when we plan to improve the accessibility of our products:
+Our accessibility roadmap shows how and when we plan to improve the accessibility of our features:

-• Redevelopment of Administration Area (admin.openathens.net) will begin during 2023 and accessibility will be built-in from the start
+• Redevelopment of Administration Area (admin.openathens.net) will begin during 2025 and accessibility will be built in from the start

 Reporting accessibility problems

-We’re always looking to improve the accessibility of the OpenAthens website and products.
-If you find any problems not listed on this page or think we’re not meeting accessibility requirements, contact:
+We are always looking to improve the accessibility of the OpenAthens website and products.
+If you find any problems not listed on this page or think we are not meeting accessibility requirements, open a support ticket with any questions or issues or email us.

 Preparation of this accessibility statement

-The accessibility of our products was last tested January 2022.
+The accessibility of our products was last tested in late 2024.
 The test was carried out by OpenAthens staff with extensive knowledge of developing and testing accessibility.

 VPAT forms

-The Voluntary Product Accessibility Template (VPAT) is a template that many use to document how accessible products are for users with disabilities.
-We have evaluated the accessibility of our end-user facing products and documented their conformance with the Web Content Accessibility Guidelines (WCAG) 2.1, at levels A and AA.
+The Voluntary Product Accessibility Template (VPAT) is a template that many use to document how accessible products are for users.
+We have evaluated the accessibility of our end-user facing features and services and documented their conformance with the Web Content Accessibility Guidelines (WCAG) 2.2, at levels A and AA.
+You can find the VPATs in our documentation site.